SEI-R-2-22/u2_lesson_react_router/README.md

 You'll get a nice big red error message.

 To pass `props` to a component we would need to do the following:
+- Wrap the component in an anonymous function `() =>`
+- Write the component like we would be rendering it in JSX inside the anonymous function

 ```js
 <Route exact path="/" component={() => <Home name="Owls" />} />